rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 ### Options to reject non SMT-aligned workload

-This feature adds policy options to the CPU Manager, enabling it to reject workloads that do not align with Simultaneous Multithreading (SMT) configurations.
-This enhancement ensures that when a pod requests exclusive use of CPU cores, the CPU Manager can enforce allocation of entire core pairs (comprising primary and sibling threads) on SMT-enabled systems, thereby preventing scenarios where workloads share CPU resources in unintended ways.
+This feature added policy options to the CPU Manager, enabling it to reject workloads that do not align with Simultaneous Multithreading (SMT) configurations.
+This enhancement, now generally available, ensures that when a pod requests exclusive use of CPU cores, the CPU Manager can enforce allocation of entire core pairs (comprising primary and sibling threads) on SMT-enabled systems, thereby preventing scenarios where workloads share CPU resources in unintended ways.

 This work was done as part of [KEP-2625: node: cpumanager: add options to reject non SMT-aligned workload](https://kep.k8s.io/2625) led by SIG Node.

 ### Defining Pod affinity or anti-affinity using `matchLabelKeys` and `mismatchLabelKeys`

-Fields `matchLabelKeys` and `mismatchLabelKeys` are available in within the `affinityTerm` field of a Pod, enabling users to finely control the scope where Pods are expected to co-exist (Affinity) or not (AntiAffinity).
+Fields `matchLabelKeys` and `mismatchLabelKeys` are available in Pod affinity terms, enabling users to finely control the scope where Pods are expected to co-exist (Affinity) or not (AntiAffinity).
 These newly stable options complement the existing `labelSelector` mechanism.
 The affinity fields facilitate enhanced scheduling for versatile rolling updates, as well as